pmamico/jssl/README.md

 :   Connect to a host, retrieve its SSL certificate, and install it into the Java keystore.

 **file**
-:   Process a file containing a list of hosts (one per line) to ping or install certificates.
+:   Process a file containing a list of hosts (one per line) to install certificates.

 **list**
 :   List trusted certificates currently present in the Java keystore installed with jssl.

 **uninstall**
-:   Remove a certificate from the Java keystore, identified by its alias.
+:   Remove a certificate from the Java keystore, identified by its hostname or alias.

 **doctor**
 :   Read Maven build logs (from stdin) and automatically detect and install missing certificates based on connection errors.